iiRosario/ML-Reputation-Multi-Agent-Systems/README.md

 ![Drone Reputation Simulator](predictions/predictionM.jpg)

+#### Running the Program

+To run the Drone Reputation Simulator, follow these steps:

+1. Ensure that you have Python installed on your machine.
+The simulator is compatible with Python 3.

+2. Open a terminal or command prompt and navigate to the project's root directory.

+3. Run the main.py file using the following command:

+    ```bash
+    python main.py
+    ```

 #### Learn More

 To delve deeper into the project and its theoretical foundations, refer to the [Reputation_Multi_Agent_Systems.pdf](Reputation_Multi_Agent_Systems.pdf) document.